Deediezi/FiveM_LockSystem/README.md

 **You're all amazing !**

 You were extremely numerous to use the first version of the script (about **1300** people).
-Thanks also to the big projects that took the first version of the script as a basis.
+Thanks also to the big projects who took the first version of the script as a basis.
 Being able to provide you with a useful script makes me extremely happy and I hope that this new version will be even better!

 The first version was my first Lua test and I won't lie to you, the code is really badly done.
 This version is much more optimized and offers more possibilities.